andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 Heaved to the heavens
 soaring palisades
 walking in the clouds
+right hand of Odin

 7
 Explore their lofty kingdom
-swamp on the roof of the world
+Squishy slosh mountaintop swamp swamp on the roof of the world

-Asgard at the right hand of Odin
+Asgard at the
-Squishy slosh of the mountaintop swamp.

-swamp on the roof of the world elysian sanctuary
+elysian sanctuary